Free Hosting: Compare Hosting

 Free Hosting Frequently Asked Questions

-What are some good reasons to use free hosting?
+When is it a good idea to use free hosting?

 Can I host a blog on a free shared hosting plan?